nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 From the diagram illustrated above:
 1. `LogicManager` has its `execute()` method called when a user enters the `"pool n/Alice p/91234567 d/monday t/1930 c/2 c/3"` command.
-1. `AddressBookParser` class is then instantiated, which subsequently instantiates `PoolCommandParser` class to help parse the user's command.
+1. `AddressBookParser` class is then accessed, which subsequently instantiates `PoolCommandParser` class to help parse the user's command.
 1. `AddressBookParser` would then have its `parse()` method invoked to parse the arguments of `"n/Alice p/91234567 d/monday t/1930 c/2 c/3"` to
    `PoolCommandParser` which creates and returns a `PoolCommand`.
 1. `LogicManager` would subsequently invoke the `execute()` method of the `PoolCommand`, which in turn calls its own method of `getPassengersFromIndexes()`